From Amortized to Worst Case Delay in Enumeration Algorithms: Buffer Based Regularization

-Let us denote by $n$ the number of variables of a DNF formula, by $m$ its number of terms and by $\enum{DNF}$ the problem of generating the model of a DNF formula.
-We want to understand whether $\enum{DNF}$ can be solved with a delay polynomial in $n$ only, that is depending from the size of a model but not on the input size.
-The question is relevant, since the size of a DNF is larger than $m$, which may be exponential in $n$.
-A problem which admits an algorithm with a delay polynomial in a solution is said to be strongly polynomial and is in the class $\SDelayP$.
-One typical obstacle to being in $\SDelayP$ is dealing with large non disjoint union of solutions.
-Problem $\enum{DNF}$ is an example of such difficulty: its models are the union of the models of its terms, which are easy to generate in constant delay.
+Theorem~\ref{th:self-reduction} has a direct application to the problem of generating models of a DNF formula, which has been extensively studied by the authors in~\cite{capelli2021enumerating}.
+Let us denote by $n$ the number of variables of a DNF formula, by $m$ its number of terms and by $\enum{DNF}$ the problem of generating the models of a DNF formula.
+The size of a DNF formula is at least $m$ and at most $O(mn)$ (depending on the representation and the size of the terms), which can be exponential in $n$.
+Hence, we want to understand whether $\enum{DNF}$ can be solved with a delay polynomial in $n$ only, that is depending on the size of a model of the DNF formula but not on the size of the formula itself.
+A problem that admits an algorithm with a delay polynomial in the size of a single solution is said to be \emph{strongly polynomial} and is in the class $\SDelayP$.
+One typical obstacle to being in $\SDelayP$ is dealing with large non-disjoint unions of solutions.
+The problem $\enum{DNF}$ is an example of such difficulty: its models are the union of the models of its terms, which are easy to generate with constant delay.

-We formulated the \emph{strong DNF enumeration conjecture}: there is no algorithm solving $\enum{DNF}$ in delay $o(m)$.
-We made the conjecture quite strong in the hope of falsifying it.
-We were indeed able to design an algorithm based on flashlight search, appropriate data structures and choice of set of variables to branch on (Theorem $10$ in~\cite{capelli2020enumerating}), which solves $\enum{DNF}$ in \emph{average} sublinear delay.
-The only limitation was that the delay is average, but thanks to Theorem~\ref{th:self-reduction} we obtain an algorithm with a similar delay as stated in the following corollary, which falsifies the strong DNF enumeration conjecture.
+The paper~\cite{capelli2021enumerating} defines the \emph{strong DNF enumeration conjecture} as follows: there is no algorithm solving $\enum{DNF}$ in delay $o(m)$.
+It also describes an algorithm solving $\enum{DNF}$ in \emph{average} sublinear delay.
+It is based on a tight analysis of a flashlight search, with appropriate data structures and choice of variables to branch on (Theorem $10$ in~\cite{capelli2021enumerating}).
+Thanks to Theorem~\ref{th:self-reduction}, we can trade the average delay for a worst case delay and falsify the strong DNF enumeration conjecture.